 Idaho: A Bastion of Affordability (Mostly)

-Idaho has its share of high-end resort towns with pricey ski chalets, but in the cities, homes are generally affordable.
-In Pocatello, for instance, the median price in early 2016 was just $141,000, a price point that has lured buyers from California and other more expensive markets.
-In Boise, two-thirds of houses and condos that sold during the first three months of 2016 were within the budget of a typical family.
-The National Association of Home Builders/Wells Fargo Housing Opportunity Index reaches that conclusion by using a median price of $230,000 and median family income of $62,400.
+Idaho has its share of high-end resort towns with pricey ski chalets, but even the once-affordable cities have grown less so.
+In Pocatello, for instance, the median price in 2019 was $188,000, a price point that has lured buyers from California and other more expensive markets.
+In Boise, just 53 percent of houses and condos that sold during the third quarter of 2019 were within the budget of a typical family.
+The National Association of Home Builders/Wells Fargo Housing Opportunity Index reaches that conclusion by using a median price of $333,000 and median family income of $73,600.

 How Idaho Mortgage Rates and Home Prices Affect Monthly Payments